 It was sometime during the second movie that I had a shocking epiphany.
 Porn was not sexist!
 Scene after explicit scene depicted men and women enjoying sex - as equals.
 In no scene was there even a suggestion that the women were inferior, or that they existed only for the pleasure of the men.
 All the characters were shown to be enjoying themselves and giving one another pleasure.
 It was one of the most egalitarian examples of interaction between men and women that I had seen up to that point.
 Besides, both the men and the women were well-built and had figures that were pleasurable to look at.
 I could see how a woman might be turned on watching the same scenes I was watching.
 There was nothing to demean the experience of being a woman.
 It was designed to be universally exciting.
 Anyone could be a sex object to anyone else, and therefore the status of being a sex object lost its sexist sting.

-What I'm particularly happy about is that I arrived at this philosophy independently, long before I realised it had a name - Sex-Positive Feminism.
+What I'm particularly happy about is that I arrived at this philosophy independently, long before I realised it had a name - the Sex-Positive Movement.

 6. I like Hindustani classical music!

 I grew up with two kinds of music in Bangalore.
 Kannada film songs would always be on the radio, and I grew to love them without being consciously aware of them.
 My family had a set schedule every morning so we could leave for school on time.
 The radio would be on, and when the program changed, that would be our marker to start or complete an activity, for example, finish breakfast by the time the English news started.
 Kannada film songs would be on for about half an hour every morning, I think, so I got to know them over many years.
 I didn't know who the singers were or which movies they were from.
 I just liked them passively.
 I only started to miss them after leaving Bangalore.
 Today, thanks to Youtube and other websites, I can listen to my favourite ones once more.